whitequark/git-pages/README.md

 Architecture (v1)
 -----------------

-*This was the original architecture and it is no longer used.*
+*This was the original architecture and it is no longer used.
+Migration to v2 was last available in commit [7e9cd17b](https://codeberg.org/whitequark/git-pages/commit/7e9cd17b70717bea2fe240eb6a784cb206243690).*

 Filesystem is used as the sole mechanism for state storage.